 For a taste of all that's great about trekking in India, in an area that attracts few visitors, KE`s Nanda Devi trek is hard to beat

-- An unspoiled corner of the Himalayas
+- Classic trekking in an unspoiled corner of the Indian Himalaya

 - Ridge-top trekking and idyllic campsites

 - Spectacular views of Nanda Devi and Panch Chuli

 - Quiet trails in an area visited by few adventure travellers

 Straddling the districts of Garhwal and Kumaon, close to the Nepalese border, Nanda Devi (7817m) is the geographical and spiritual high point of India.
 After sightseeing in Delhi, our trekking holiday in the area of this sacred mountain begins on the night train to Kathgodam and continues by road to the village of Supi.
 Trekking from the valley of the Ram Ganga to finally reach the Gauri Ganga in the east, our route is rich in interest, passing through a delightfully scenic and unspoiled corner of the Indian Himalaya.
 Traversing alpine meadows and crossing high passes, we have panoramic views of the clustered peaks of the Nanda Devi Sanctuary and of the adjacent Panch Chuli group.
 This is a delightful trek through a beautiful and unspoilt corner of the Indian Himalaya with excellent green campsites.
 Visits to several villages and shepherds' camps provide a wealth of cultural interest and help to make this a wholly memorable trekking holiday in an area visited by few adventure travellers.